jreus/worldbuilding/Guide/PART0_PREPARATIONS.md

 </fig><br>

-### General Solution
+### General Solution to Errors
-In most cases, the solution is to repeat the process:
+In many cases, if an error occurs or your board isn't detected, the solution is to repeat the process:

 1. Unplug the USB cable
 2. Click on the Upload (Arrow) button again
 3. Wait for the console message `Plug in device now...` and then plug in the USB cable.